 MURDER AT WROTHAM HILL takes the killing in October 1946 of Dagmar Petrzywalski as the catalyst for a compelling and unique meditation on murder and fate.
 It was published in September 2012 by Quercus.

 Diana lives in London.
-Her first novel is a bravura re-imagining of the life of one of English literature’s most multi-faceted and contradictory heroines: GWENDOLEN was recently published by Quercus.
+Her first novel is a bravura re-imagining of the life of one of English literature’s most multi-faceted and contradictory heroines: GWENDOLEN was published by Quercus in 2014.